JacobChristensenDK/Normal-Standardized-Strain-Curves/README.md

 # Normal-Standardised-Strain-Curves
-This is the official repository related to the paper "Normal standardised strain curves stratified by age and sex in healthy individuals: The Copenhagen City Heart Study"
+This is the official repository related to the paper *Normal Standardised Strain Curves Stratified by Age and Sex in Healthy Individuals: The Copenhagen City Heart Study*